SAVE THE DATE! |

 Save | Restore | Exibit

-Thirty-five years ago, 1983, the boat had become badly deteriorated and was demolished by order of Marin County.
-But through the determined efforts of local citizens, the original paddle wheel, smokestack and other artifacts were saved.
+In 1983 the ferry was demolished leaving just the paddlewheel & smoke stack.
+But through the determined efforts of local citizens, the original paddle wheel, smokestack and other artifacts were saved. .

 Our group, the Charles Van Damme Ferry Project, a sub-committee of our non-profit sponsor, The Richardson’s Bay Maritime Association (RBMA), is now embarking on the final phases of our effort to create a public home for the vessel’s paddle wheel and smokestack.